 It is always a good idea to consult a financial adviser who has no vested interest in your investment choice before making a decision.
 Many annuity marketing programs encourage you to move funds from maturing certificates of deposit into annuities.
 These are not comparable investment instruments because they have different purposes and time frames.
 You should invest your money in a way that suits your specific needs.

-Insurance companies and agents offering annuity products to seniors older than 65 must clearly document the basis for selling the product, including consideration of a senior’s financial and tax status, as well as investment objectives.
+Insurance companies and agents offering annuity products must clearly document the basis for selling the product, including consideration of a consumer’s financial and tax status, as well as investment objectives.
 You should consider all of the consequences if you currently have funds in an annuity and the opportunity arises to move the funds into a new annuity with a new surrender charge schedule.
+In most cases, the insurer is required to provide you with a form comparing the differences between the existing annuity and the annuity being recommended.
 Also, the guaranteed minimum interest rate in the new contract may be lower.
 Be sure you consider both the advantages and disadvantages of the replacement purchase.

 You should review the complete plan, considering such factors as the guaranteed interest rate, the surrender charges, and the administrative and maintenance fees.
 A high interest rate during the first year is not always the better choice.
 This is especially true if the interest rates drop to a low minimum rate the next year combined with high surrender charges and additional fees.